drawings, landscape paintings

 Jane Sherrill is best known for her dramatic landscape paintings that celebrate our natural world and remind us of what we will lose as a result of climate change.
 In her most recent series, she creates an installation of tall trees called “Forest.”
 To build these “trees” Sherrill uses a multiple of media such as acrylic on wood panel, Yupo, rag paper, Dura-lar and collage including branches and other non-traditional materials.
 Sherrill says of her work, “I’ve been thinking of the tree as a form of Noah's Ark because it carries and sustains so many life forms, including our own.”

-This past year during the coronavirus stay-at-home orders, Sherrill turned to drawing using black pen, pencils and erasers to trace aspects of her home on layered sheets of translucent Dura-lar.
+These past few years during the coronavirus stay-at-home orders, Sherrill turned to drawing using pens, pencils and erasers to trace aspects of her home on layered sheets of translucent Dura-lar.
 She calls this new series maps or compressed histories.